 Beaver Creek's headwaters begin at the top of Pikes Peak.
-The creek cuts its way down to the Arkansas river with most of its water pumped into Brush Hollow Reservoir.
+The creek cuts its way down to the Arkansas River with most of its water pumped into Brush Hollow Reservoir.
 Most of the stream travels through a rugged canyon known as Beaver Creek State Wildlife Area.
 The lower access to the canyon is through Penrose.
-The lower canyon is carved through red rock and wading the stream is often the only access.
-You can hike and fish this area and see nobody or very few people all day.
+The lower canyon is carved through red rock, and wading the stream is often the only access.
+You can hike and fish this area and see very few people, if any, all day.

 Accessibility: Dirt roads take you to the trail head but 4-wheel drive is not required.
-Hiking, however, is required and at times wading the stream is also required.
-Fishing is best if you wait until after the diversion dam.
-There are two trails and they are generally maintained, but in places hiking can be challenging, so watch your step.
+Hiking, however, is required and at times wading the stream is necessary.
+Fishing is best if you wait until you pass the diversion dam.
+There are two trails, generally pretty well maintained, but in places hiking can be challenging, so watch your step.
 Plan on plenty of time for your hike in and out of the canyon.

 Distance: 52.5 miles from Colorado Springs / 1.5 hours

-Season: Because this area is at a lower elevation, it's a good spot for your first Spring outing because it will be warmer than other areas.
+Season: Because this area is at a lower elevation, it's a good spot for your first Spring outing.
+It will be warmer than other areas.
 Summer and fall are also good times to fish here.

 Fly patterns: Hopper patterns, Elk Hair Caddis, Amy’s Ant, Yellow Humpies, Beadhead droppers.

-Fish species: Brown Trout, Brook Trout and some Rainbow Trout
+Fish species: Brown Trout, Brook Trout, some Rainbow Trout

 Fishing Regulations: Standard Colorado

-Techniques & Tips: Fishing is best if you wait until after the diversion dam.
-This stream offers some open and meadow areas as well as tighter, more forested sections and boulders and pools deeper in the canyon.
+Techniques & Tips: Fishing is best if you hike past the the diversion dam.
+This stream offers some open and meadow areas as well as tighter, more forested sections.
+There are boulders and pools deeper in the canyon.

 Camping: Is allowed